heligone/spinorialBall/README.md

 ## Details

 It is made of :
-- a 3D printed frame divided in two halves of a truncated icoshedron
+- a 3D printed frame divided in two halves of a truncated icosahedron
 - 32 adressable multicolor LEDs (WS2812E)
 - Adafruit Feather 32u4 basic proto controller (And an additionnal featherwing Proto board receiving the LED stirp connector)
 - Adafruit Bosch BNO055 9 DOF inertial measurment unit